xen-troops/moulin/docs/rouge.rst

 :code:`partitions:` section is mandatory.
 It defines list of partitions, where key is a partition label.

+:code:`hybrid_mbr` forces rouge to create a Hybrid MBR instead of default Protective MBR.
+Take note that this is experimental feature, as different OSes handle Hybrid MBR differently, in other words - this type of MBR is not standardized and is not guaranteed to work on your setup.
+It is added mostly to enable support of older Raspberry PI models, whose bootloader can't parse GPT.
+When Hybrid MBR is enabled, first three partition entries should contain :code:`mbr_type` property with MBR Partitions type code.
+In most cases you will need :code:`0x0C` for FAT32 partitions and :code:`0x83` for Linux file systems.

 Each partition contains definition of other block type plus optional keys:

 :code:`gpt_type:` (which we strongly suggest to provide) key holds GPT Partition